A+ A-

 The fees are set on a cost recovery basis.
 While learning providers can vary in size, the work that ARB and the Accreditation Committee must do to be assured of the quality of a qualification does not vary significantly according to the size of a learning provider.
 We must follow the same processes and carry out the same checks for the smallest provider as we do for the largest.

-Where possible and appropriate, we have made the new schedule more proportionate by accounting for the number of qualifications a provider is delivering.
-Each accredited learning provider will be charged an annual fee of £6,500, and providers who offer multiple qualifications will be charged an additional 10% per accredited qualification.
+Each accredited learning provider is charged an annual fee of £6,500, and providers who offer multiple qualifications will be charged an additional 10% per accredited qualification.
 The 10% addition is based on a thorough analysis of the work we expect to undertake, which indicates that there will be some additional work required to gather and analyse data for providers with multiple qualifications.
 This would include reading examiner reports and assessing student data, including pass marks, attrition rates, and staffing ratios.

-If fees are set on a cost recovery basis and learning providers are charged a reduced annual accreditation fee for 2024, how is ARB making up the difference?
+If the fees are set on a cost recovery basis and learning providers were charged a reduced annual fee during the first year (2024), why can’t this be continued?

-The reduced fees are a temporary measure for the first year of the new model.
-ARB will however continue to investigate whether further efficiencies can be implemented and we will review our costs annually.
+The reduced fees were a temporary measure for the first year of the new model.
+ARB was able to fund the difference between the fees received and overall costs from its reserves for this initial period.

 If ARB isn’t accrediting Part 1, why are you charging an annual fee for it?